 The graphical user interface (GUI) for IRI Voracity, IRI Workbench, is a robust, integrated development environment (IDE) for data management built on Eclipse™.

-IRI Workbench delivers the visual metadata creation, conversion, and discovery tools you need to generate, deploy, and manage the simple job scripts, data definition files (DDF), and XML workflows common to all IRI software.
-In the same place, you can design and run COBOL, C/C++, Hive, Impala, Java, Perl, Python, R, SQL, and other programs supported in Eclipse, and sometimes incorporate them as steps in your Voracity workflow.
+IRI Workbench delivers the visual metadata creation, conversion, and discovery tools you need to generate, modify, deploy, and share the simple job scripts, data definition files (DDF), and XML workflows common to all IRI software.
+In the same place, you can design and run COBOL, C/C++, Hive, Impala, Java, Perl, Python, R, SQL, and other programs supported in Eclipse, and even incorporate them as steps in your Voracity workflow.

 - file and DB profiling